 - 1. Course Code: ÁNKDM15 - 2.
 Course title: Practical aspects of conducting foreign service II. - 3.
 Credit value and course structure: - 3.1.
 3 credit - 3.2. ratio of lectures and seminars: 100% seminar, 0% lecture - 4.
 Name of major(s), specializations (where it is taught): Nemzetközi tanulmányok MA - 5.
 Name of organizational unit responsible for its education: Faculty of Public Governance and International Studies, Department of International Relations and Diplomacy - 6.
-Name, position, academic degree of tutor responsible for the curriculum: Ferenc Robák, honorary associate professor

-- 7.1. full number of classes/semester: - 7.1.1.
+Name, position, academic degree of tutor responsible for the curriculum: Ferenc Robák, honorary associate professor - 7.
+Number and types of classes - 7.1. full number of classes/semester: - 7.1.1.
 Full time course: 28 (0 LEC + 28 SEM) - 7.1.2.
-Part time course: 8 (0 LEC + 8 SEM) - 7.2. weekly number of classes full time course: 2 (0 LEC + 2 SEM)

-7.3.
-Further special or unique methods applied throughout of the course: -

-8. The academic content of the subject: With the help of the Ministry's staff, students will become proficient in the activities of the diplomatic representations of the Ministry of Foreign Affairs and Trade.
+Part time course: 8 (0 LEC + 8 SEM) - 7.2. weekly number of classes full time course: 2 (0 LEC + 2 SEM) - 7.3.
+Further special or unique methods applied throughout of the course: - - 8.
+The academic content of the subject: With the help of the Ministry's staff, students will become proficient in the activities of the diplomatic representations of the Ministry of Foreign Affairs and Trade. - 9.
+Competences to be achieved: